 Other Products that Might Make Your Life Easier

 If you are dealing with a high-sprayer, then you clearly need to pay extra attention to the litterbox area.
 So you need to have the best accessories to minimize your efforts.
 Here are some of the items that will certainly make your life easier:

 Especially when dealing high-spraying cats, you need a good scoop to get the litter off the edges of litterbox.
 With high-sprayers, the pee usually goes on the walls of the litterbox or on the edges.
 It can also cover a larger area of the litter, making it more difficult to clean than it is when dealing with cats that squat when they pee.
 This means you need a good scoop.

-My favorite litter scoop on the planet is the Litter Lifter and it sells on Amazon for $8.34.
+My favorite litter scoop on the planet is the Litter Lifter and it sells on Amazon.